zoe1337/Glimpse/README.md

 You can see how the forked code is progressing on the [dev-g210](https://github.com/glimpse-editor/Glimpse/tree/dev-g210) branch.

 ## How can I build Glimpse?
-All of the initial build instructions can be found in the `HACKING` file.
+All of the initial build instructions can be found in the `HACKING.md` file.
 Additional documentation is provided in the `build-aux` folder.

 For further information, read the [Glimpse developer wiki](https://github.com/glimpse-editor/Glimpse/wiki).